 The automotive sector is constantly innovating.
 Between today’s vehicles, next-generation connected cars and autonomous versions that will certainly be part of the landscape in the next few years, car manufacturers still have several challenges to overcome.

 To remain competitive, they need to rely on the latest technology.
 Our scalable KRONOS workstations and TITAN GPU servers can handle large, complex simulations and modeling, allowing you to design in real-time, optimize your manufacturing processes, and reduce supply chain management.
-For more information, consult a CIARA automotive sector expert.
+For more information, consult a Hypertec automotive sector expert.

 This post is also available in: FR